Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 NRI is a residential status given to a citizen of India with an Indian Passport who resides in a foreign country for the purpose of work/business, or education.

-PIO is an identification status given to whom or whose any of the ancestors was a permanent Indian resident/citizen and who is currently holding valid citizenship and passport of another country.
+PIO is an identification status given to those whose ancestors were permanent Indian residents/citizen and who is currently holding valid citizenship and passport from another country.

 You will understand the difference between NRI vs PIO vs OCI when taking a closer look below: